lenmorld/lennythedev/src/blog/react/react_caching_api_calls.md

 To illustrate this behavior, I added different counters inside the hook.
-To make the story short, while the ref ctrs maintained values for the specific component instance (1 or 2), only the **module counters** effectively maintained data between succedding calls to the two components (1 and 2).
+To make the story short, while the ref counters maintained values for the specific component instance (1 or 2), only the **module counters** effectively maintained data between succeeding calls to the two components (1 and 2).

 ![](res/2_multiple_components_sharing_hook_with_logs)